starling021/rat-n/substrate/README.md

 # Substrate commands

-    INFO: Substrate commands are commands that simulate the keyboard, gestures and pressing the various buttons on the remote iOS device.

-## iOS

     dhome          : Simulate a double home button press. home           : Simulate a home button press. locat          : Toggle location services.